justinyuchi/Machine-Learning/PCA_on_Stock_Market/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;*Description:* Use DTW to align time series data, then calculate a covariance matrix based on the aligned series and apply PCA.
 This method adjusts for temporal misalignments before factor extraction.

-&nbsp;&nbsp;&nbsp;&nbsp;*Advantages:* Captures true relationships by aligning time series, improves factor detection in the presence of temporal shifts.
+&nbsp;&nbsp;&nbsp;&nbsp;*Advantages:* Captures true relationships by aligning time series, and improves factor detection in the presence of temporal shifts.

 &nbsp;&nbsp;&nbsp;&nbsp;*Disadvantages:* Computationally intensive, sensitive to noise and outliers.